Azure/azure-powershell/src/ManagedServiceIdentity/docs/Update-AzFederatedIdentityCredentials.md

 ```

 ### -Name
-The name of the identity resource.
+The name of the federated identity credential resource.

 ```yaml
 Type: System.String